-The best part of chalkboard art is if you mess up, you it wipe and start over.
+The best part of chalkboard art is if you mess up, you just wipe and start over.

 I forgot to mention, there’s also the option to just draw on a chalkboard.
 Freehand chalkboard art does require some skill though.
 But stenciling chalk board art does not!